DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/indepth/database.md

 1. **A Continuous Aggregate that shows realtime data (via materialized_only = false)** - Refresh Policy: Update last 30 days till now() - 15 minutes all 15 minutes
 2. **Columns: time, arduino_id, avg_temperature_at_15m, stddev_temperature_at_15m** - differs based on each bucket interval chosen and for each sensor

+## Gold
+The purpose of this layer is to create a layer with data that is solely used by our business logic within the UI.
+Since our UI only needs numerical representation of each sensors taken data point by time, we can define the gold layer as a passthrough view of our silver layer.
+Therefore we do not duplicate any data regarding memory, and we have a unified structure (naming conventions of each column) of each view.
+Therefore we stay with a good extensibility in the case that we do want to add more complex business logic / data strucure => f.e. replacing the views with materialized views.

+Since our recommendation algorithm is based on checking intervals of values per timebucket we only need the following columns of each sensor.

+1. **bucket_time** - Starting time of each time interval ([time intervals of each sensor](Interpretation))
+2. **arduino_id** - Arduino from which the data point comes from
+3. **avg_value_in_bucket** - Average of data points within the sensors time bucket

+**Don't forget: The first time_bucket describes the ongoing time intervall that is updated each time you query the view**

+For example if it's currently 10:46 and we query the gold.temperature view, then the first data point averages the ongoing time interval of (10:45 till NOW()).
+The second time bucket would be the full interval starting from (10:30 till 10:45).